-Formal charges were filed against David R. Tyson (hereinafter "Respondent") with the Clerk of the Supreme Court of Appeals in Case No. 20-1027 on or about December 21, 2020, and served upon Respondent via certified mail by the Clerk on December 30, 2020.
+Formal charges were filed against David R. Tyson (hereinafter "Respondent") with the Clerk of the Supreme Court of Appeals on or about December 21, 2020, and served upon Respondent via certified mail by the Clerk on December 30, 2020.
 Lawyer Disciplinary Counsel filed her mandatory discovery on or about February 1, 2021.
-Respondent filed his Answer to the Statement of Charges on or about February 11, 2021, and provided his mandatory discovery on March 4, 2021.
+Respondent filed his Answer to the Statement of Charges on or about February 11, 2021.
+Respondent provided his mandatory discovery on March 4, 2021.
 On March 12, 2021, Respondent filed the following motions: (1) Motion to Exclude Past Complaints and Findings; (2) Motion to Dismiss Count V I.D.
 No. 19-06-370 Complaint of Angela C. Robertson; and (3) Motion for Leave to File Amended Answer.
-On March 22, 2021, Lawyer Disciplinary Counsel filed her responses to all three motions and requested that they be denied.
-On March 29, 2021, Respondent filed responsive pleadings to Lawyer Disciplinary Counsel's request for a denial of his motions.
+On March 22, 2021, Lawyer Disciplinary Counsel filed her response to all three motions and requested that they be denied.
+On March 29, 2021, Respondent filed responsive pleading to Lawyer Disciplinary Counsel's request for a denial of his motions.
 On April 1, 2021, Respondent filed for a continuance of the April 28 and 29, 2021 hearing dates.

-On April 7, 2021, a prehearing conference was held via Microsoft Teams.
-The Hearing Panel Subcommittee of the Lawyer Disciplinary Board (hereinafter "HPS") heard argument on all four motions and ruled as follows: (1) the motion to continue the hearing was granted and the hearing was set for July 13 and 14, 2021; (2) the motion to file an amended answer was denied; (3) the motion to exclude past complaints and findings was denied; and (4) the motion to dismiss Count V was held in abeyance.
+On April 7, a prehearing conference was held via Microsoft Teams.
+The Hearing Panel Subcommittee heard argument on all four motions and ruled as follows: (1) the motion to continue the hearing was granted and the hearing was set for July 13 and 14, 2021; (2) the motion to file an amended answer was denied; (3) the motion to exclude past complaints and findings was denied; and (4) the motion to dismiss Count V was held in abeyance.
 Thereafter, Complainant Willard E. Bays notified Lawyer Disciplinary Counsel that he had a vacation scheduled for the week of July 12, 2021, and would not be available to testify.
-Lawyer Disciplinary Counsel then filed a Motion for Telephonic Testimony or, Alternatively, a Date to Take the Testimony of This Witness.
+Lawyer Disciplinary Counsel filed a Motion for Telephonic Testimony or, Alternatively, a Date to Take the Testimony of This Witness.
 This motion was heard on May 18, 2021, and a hearing date was set for June 28, 2021, for the sole purpose of taking the testimony of Willard E. Bays.
-Mr. Bays, however, did not appear for the June 28, 2021 hearing.
-Thereafter, due to a scheduling conflict for a HPS member, the hearing in this matter was continued from July 13, 2021, to September 27 and 28, 2021.
+Mr. Bays refused to provide a street address to Lawyer Disciplinary Counsel for a subpoena for his attendance at this hearing, and he failed to appear for the hearing on June 28, 2021.
+Thereafter, due to a scheduling conflict for a Hearing Panel Subcommittee member, the hearing was continued from July 13, 2021, to September 27 and 28, 2021.

-Thereafter, this matter proceeded to hearing in Huntington, West Virginia; on September 27, 2021.
-The HPS was comprised of Nicole A. Cofer, Esquire, Chairperson; Suzanne M. Williams-McAuliffe, Esquire; and Ms. Rachael Scudiere, Layperson.
-Renée N. Frymyer, Lawyer Disciplinary Counsel, and Andrea J. Hinerman, Senior Lawyer Disciplinary Counsel, appeared on behalf of the Office of Lawyer Disciplinary Counsel (hereinafter "ODC").
+Thereafter, this matter proceeded to hearing in Huntington, West Virginia, on September 27, 2021.
+The Hearing Panel Subcommittee was comprised of Nicole A. Cofer, Esquire, Chairperson; Suzanne M. Williams-McAuliffe, Esquire; and Ms. Rachael Scudiere, Layperson.
+Renée N. Frymyer, Lawyer Disciplinary Counsel, and Andrea J. Hinerman, Senior Lawyer Disciplinary Counsel, appeared on behalf of the Office of Lawyer Disciplinary Counsel.
 D. Scott Bellomy, Esquire, appeared on behalf of Respondent, who also appeared.
-The HPS heard testimony from Angela C. Robertson, Todd Chapman, and Respondent.
-The parties had stipulated to Counts I-IV of the Statement of Charges along with a recommended discipline, and the document reflecting such was admitted into evidence as Joint Exhibit J1.
-In addition, ODC Exhibits 1-103 and Respondent Exhibits 1-20 were admitted into evidence.
+The Hearing Panel Subcommittee heard testimony from Angela C. Robertson, Todd Chapman, and Respondent.
+The parties had stipulated to Counts I-IV of the Statement of Charges and recommended discipline, and this document was admitted into evidence as Joint Exhibit J1.
+In addition, ODC Exhibits 1-103 and Respondents Exhibits 1-20 were admitted into evidence.